epiasini/pymuvr/README.md

 as described in Houghton and Kreuz, 2012, 'On the efficient calculation of Van Rossum distances.'.
-This package started out as a Python wrapping of the original C++ implementation given by the authors of the paper, and evolved from there.
+This package started out as a Python wrapping of the original C++ implementation given by the authors of the paper, and evolved from there with bugfixes and improvements.

 ## Requirements
 pymuvr requires NumPy>=1.7.